-VERSION NO. DATE SUGGESTED REVIEW DATE REVISED BY DESCRIPTION 1.0 8/26/1999 Policy Adopted 2.0 6/14/2005 CFO Amendments related to bond proceeds, clarifications, authorized investments and other policy and administrative changes 3.0 12/17/2008 CFO General revisions, enhancements to controls and safeguards, and changes to authorized and prohibited investments 4.0 3/26/2010 CFO General revisions, inclusion of the VEBA Retiree Medical Plan Trust, and modifications related to authorized investments for the VEBA Trust.
-5.0 9/13/2012 CFO Transition to corporate template, separation of commercial paper from corporate obligations, removal of VEBA Retiree Medical Plan Trust, and other modifications comply with new ISO standard policy format
+VERSION NO. DATE SUGGESTED REVIEW DATE REVISED BY DESCRIPTION 1.0 8/26/1999 Policy Adopted 2.0 6/14/2005 Approved by ISO Board of GovernorsCFO Amendments related to bond proceeds, clarifications, authorized investments and other policy and administrative changes 3.0 12/17/2008 Approved by ISO Board of GovernorsCFO General revisions, enhancements to controls and safeguards, and changes to authorized and prohibited investments 4.0 3/26/2010 Approved by ISO Board of GovernorsCFO General revisions, inclusion of the VEBA Retiree Medical Plan Trust, and modifications related to authorized investments for the VEBA Trust.
+5.0 9/13/2012 9/13/2013 Approved by ISO Board of Governors Transition to corporate template, separation of commercial paper from corporate obligations, removal of VEBA Retiree Medical Plan Trust, and other modifications comply with new ISO standard policy format 5.1 7/2/2013 7/2/2014 CFO Annual review.
+Moved appendix contents into the body of the policy; other non-substantive changes.
+5.2 5/6/2014 5/6/2015 CFO Annual review.
+Very minor updates to formatting.
+VERSION NO. DATE REVIEW STARTED EFFECTIVE DATE REVISED BY DESCRIPTION 6.0 2/5/2015 Approved by ISO Board of Governors CFO Updated revision history table to match new standard.
+Combined certain sections to eliminate redundancy and improve readability.
+Consolidated permissible security types, limits and restrictions into a single table in Section 17.2.
+Clarified the language in Section 17.1 regarding the minimum number of credit ratings required to invest in a security.